osgi/osgi.enroute.site/_tutorial_maven/320-local.md

 ## The POM

 This raises the interesting question of how is the POM created for the resulting revision?
-The [-pom] instruction provides this magic.
+This magic is provied by the [-pom] instruction.
 In bnd there is a function that will create a POM inside the JAR at a Maven defined location.
 Just specifying `true` is sufficient to get this POM in your JAR. bnd will attempt to use the Manifest headers to create sensible defaults.
 However, we can get better results by specifying some of its options.

-In this case we want to release our projects as _snapshots_ and we'd like the bypass the default group id (That is set with [-groupId]):
+In this case we want to release our projects as _snapshots_.
+We therefore have to add the following to the `./cnf/build.bnd` file:

+	-pom: \
-	-pom: 					groupid	=	osgi.enroute.examples,\
+		groupid	=	osgi.enroute.examples,\
 		version =	${versionmask;===;${@version}}-SNAPSHOT

 We can set this instruction in the `./cnf/build.bnd` file so the same mask is used for all JARs.
 Notice that the `${@version}` is automatically set to the Bundle's version; you can also use `${@bsn}`.
 See the [-pom] instruction for the details.

-Though this is a general useful function, the Maven Bnd Repository plugin will use the POM file inside the JAR to find out what to do.
+Though this is a general useful function, the Maven Bnd Repository plugin will require the POM file inside the JAR to find out what to do.

 ## Projects